ExplainableML/eml_website/content/team/leonard-salewski.md

 His primary research interests lie in the intersection of computer vision and natural language processing as well as in the properties of large language models.

+Additionally, he is working on *scholarGPT*, an academic chatbot, that does not hallucinate its sources, but instead gives reliable and traceable answers based on >2.25 arXiv pre-prints.
+Further applications for scholarGPT, lay in law, journalism and education.

 # Publications

 In-Context Impersonation Reveals Large Language Models' Strengths and Biases.\